VitorFrost/photobioreactor/readme.md

 # Welcome to the Open Photobioreactor project!

-❗ This is an on progress project and this may not presententiont he last development state.
+❗ This is a work in progress project, and this may not presententiont he last development state.
 Here you can look for our goals.

-For a better understanding, we have
 We have segmented the system into individual components to simplify the choice and construction of each item, and possible modifications.
-The choice of components follows two criteria: price and ease of acquisition of the items.
+This choice of components follows two main criteria: price and ease of acquisition of the items.

 https://user-images.githubusercontent.com/5491480/153220264-1c72c390-68ee-4ad2-ac72-8d24d0f5e571.mp4

 ## The system consists of:

-- reaction bottle
+- Reaction bottle
-- bottle cap
+- Bottle cap
 - Agitation system
 - Nutrient Injection
 - Gas inlet and outlet